OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

     npm start
     ```

-6. In the Office client application that you chose when creating the add-in project with the Yeoman generator (i.e., Excel, Word or PowerPoint), choose the **Home** tab, and then choose the **Show Taskpane** button in the ribbon to open the add-in task pane.
+2. In the Office client application that you chose when creating the add-in project with the Yeoman generator (i.e., Excel, Word or PowerPoint), choose the **Home** tab, and then choose the **Show Taskpane** button in the ribbon to open the add-in task pane.
 The following image shows this button in Excel.

     ![Excel add-in button](../images/excel-quickstart-addin-3b.png)

-7. At the bottom of the task pane, choose the **Get My User Profile Information** button to initiate the SSO process.
+3. At the bottom of the task pane, choose the **Get My User Profile Information** button to initiate the SSO process.

-8. If you're not already signed in to Office, you'll be prompted to sign in.
+4. If you're not already signed in to Office, you'll be prompted to sign in.
 Sign in with the credentials that you want the add-in to use for SSO.

-9. A dialog window appears to inform you about the permissions that the add-in is requesting.
-Because this add-in will write the signed-in user's profile information to the document, it needs permsissions to sign you in and read your profile and to maintain access to data you've given it access to.
-Choose the **Accept** button to grant those permissions to the add-in.
+5. If a dialog window appears to inform you about the permissions that the add-in is requesting, choose the **Accept** button to grant those permissions to the add-in.

     ![Permissions request dialog](../images/sso-permissions-request.png)

-10. The add-in retrieves profile information for the signed-in user and writes it to the document.
+6. The add-in retrieves profile information for the signed-in user and writes it to the document.
 The following image shows an example of profile information written to an Excel worksheet.

     ![User profile information in Excel worksheet](../images/sso-user-profile-info-excel.png)